rob-balfre/svelte-select/README.md

 ```

 ### Replace styles (Tailwind, Bootstrap, Bulma etc)
 If you'd like to supply your own styles use: `import Select from 'svelte-select/no-styles/Select.svelte'`.
-Then add you own somewhere in your code or build pipeline.
-There is a tailwind stylesheet via `import 'tailwind.css'`.
+Then somewhere in your code or build pipeline add your own.
+There is a tailwind stylesheet via `import 'svelte-select/tailwind.css'`.
 It uses `@extend` so PostCSS is required (experimental, feedback welcome).

 ## Events